Hook-Nosed Sea Snake

 Hook-Nosed Sea Snake Locations

 Hook-Nosed Sea Snake Facts

-It is responsible for half of all sea snake bites, envenomings, and 90% of fatalities.
+The hook-nosed sea snake — also known as the beaked, common, or Valakadeyan sea snake — is a highly venomous species responsible for half of all sea snake bites, the majority of envenomings, and 90% of fatalities.
 Its venom has neurotoxins and myotoxins.
-This sea snake is one of the most common of the 20 sea snake species in India.
+This is one of the most common of the 20 sea snake species in India.

-- Its long nose and shape give it a beak or hook-like appearance.
+- The length and shape of this species’ nose give it a beak-like or hook-like appearance.

-- Its family Elapidae has snakes with neurotoxic venom, including cobra and kraits.
+- Its family Elapidae has snakes with neurotoxic venom, including cobras and kraits.

 - Anyone who gets bitten by this snake needs immediate medical attention.

 - It has developed glands to eliminate excess salt from their bodies due to living in saltwater.

 The scientific name for the hook-nosed sea snake is Enhydrina schistosa.
 Its genus is Enhydrina, its class is Reptilia (reptiles) and its family is Elapidae, which consists of venomous tropical and subtropical sea snakes that have erect fangs.
 Its order is Squamata of the lizards, snakes, and scaled reptiles.
 It has no subspecies.

 The hook-nosed sea snake is also commonly known as the Valakadeyan sea snake, referring to the Malayalam and Tamil word “Vala kadiyan,” which means “net biter.”